netinvent/command_runner/README.md

 ## command_runner

+The main promise command_runner can do is to make sure to never have a blocking command, with timeout usage.

 It works as wrapper for subprocess.popen and subprocess.check_output that solves:
    - Platform differences
+    - Handle timeouts even for windows GUI applications that don't return anything to stdout
    - Python language version differences
       - Handle timeouts even on earlier Python implementations
-      - Handle timeouts even for windows GUI applications that don't return anything to stdout
       - Handle encoding even on earlier Python implementations
    - Promises to always return the exit code and output regardless of the execution state (even with timeouts, keyboard interruptions)
    - Catch all possible exceptions and log them
    - Allows live stdout output of current execution

 ### command_runner in a nutshell